jeromezero/panic/drafts/02/02-panic.md

 ### Louis' Family life.

-Louis Blake has Lupus.
-He's never been the active kind.
-He didn't get out much.
-He couldn't stand bright lights.
-Sunlight gave him headaches and rashes.
+Blake suffers from Lupus.
+His skin is thin and blotchy.
+Sunlight gives him headaches and makes him break out in an itchy red rash.
+He is weak and exhausted all the time.

 Blake thinks he's sixteen years old, but he isn't too sure.